ShaneR31/ShaneR31.github.io/_projects/customer_segmentation.md

 ## Project Overview

 This project aimed to perform customer segmentation using clustering techniques to identify distinct customer groups based on purchasing behaviors and demographics.
 The analysis provided insights into different customer segments, helping businesses tailor their marketing strategies and improve customer engagement.
+You can read my breakdown [here](https://medium.com/@reichlin.shane/understanding-customer-segmentation-a-data-driven-approach-9e64b6d57a54).

 ## Key Objectives